Contrasting Alta Equipment Group (NYSE:ALTG) & Global Industrial (NYSE:GIC)

 |N/A

-Alta Equipment Group presently has a consensus target price of $16.33, indicating a potential upside of 19.92%.
+Alta Equipment Group currently has a consensus target price of $16.33, suggesting a potential upside of 20.81%.
 Given Alta Equipment Group’s higher possible upside, equities analysts clearly believe Alta Equipment Group is more favorable than Global Industrial.

 Profitability